 There’s a nice little subtle floral note that permeates the T. This is from the Hibiscus flower which has a much stronger smell than the one that you’re going to get from the taste of the tea itself.
 However, it is still noticeable and it does add a nice little bit of complexity to the overall flavor of this green tea.

 In addition to the floral notes, the Hibiscus brings a nice tangy flavor to the overall experience.
 The tangy flavor is a nice counterpoint to the added sweetness of the honey and the natural sweetness of green tea in general.

 That helps balance out the tea and makes it a much more enjoyable experience I think as without the tanginess the sweetness would be a little bit overwhelming.

 There is a strong natural sweetness to this tropical green tea.
-Between the sweetness of the green tea itself and the slightly sweet hibiscus to you have nice natural honey added to the tea that really takes the sweetness up a level.
+Between the sweetness of the green tea itself and the slightly sweet hibiscus, you have nice natural honey added to the tea that really takes the sweetness up a level.

 I don’t think the added honey really makes it a sugary sweetness but it does bring the amount of sweetness in the tea up quite a bit.
 This may be great for people who like a little bit sweeter tea and for those of us who like just the natural sweetness it doesn’t overwhelm it to the point where it becomes undrinkable.

-This tropical green tree has a lovely aroma. you can really smell the Hibiscus when you smell the tea bag and as it Stephen you get a real sense of the floral hibiscus aromas.
+This tropical green tree has a lovely aroma.
+You can really smell the Hibiscus when you smell the tea bag and as it steeps you get a real sense of the floral hibiscus aromas.
 You can also detect the lemon and a bit of the honey although it’s not as pronounced in the smell as it is in the flavor.